HaileyLV/PA1489-project/Engineer diary/Thanh Chu - engineer diary.md

    + **What did not go well**?
         + Like I wrote above, we are new developers so out code still has many problem.
    + **How did you solve your challenges?
 What could you have done differently**?
-      + The challenge was when the app.py files were located in two different forders and database was in MenyStore.
+      + The challenge was when the app.py files were located in two different folders and database was in MenyStore.
 We found a way to create vitual databases in BurgerOrderer and KitchenView and built docker images, created an automate.sh file to run one command for all.
 However, the problem was that the path to each person's file database was different so it did not work as we expected.
-We were instructed by the teacher to use docker-compose.
+We were recommended by the teacher to use docker-compose.
 It worked.
    + **What did you not manage to solve?
 Why not**?
       + We tried out best to complete the assignment with the best quality with our current level.
 Some functions we have thougt of but dare nor risk implementing when the time for the project was not much.
 We may come back and implement it after this course.
 #### d.
 Testing and debugging
 - **Test**: I use Pytest to test with some functions som contact to the database:
-      + 4 test with database: I sat up a function to connect to the database in an other forder: def db_connection(), then tested if a table exist/not exist in database and test to create and drop a table in database.
+      + 4 test with database: I sat up a function to connect to the database in an other folder: def db_connection(), then tested if a table exist/not exist in database and test to create and drop a table in database.
       + 2 test with BurgerOrderer: tested function select_a_column and function index in BurgerOrderer.
 I used the relative path from the BurgerOrderer folder to MenuStore during this test.
 ```
      db_path = os.path.join(os.path.dirname(__file__), '..', 'MenuStore', 'orders.db')